Julietbobo/Employee-Distribution-Report/README.md

 4. Strengthen recruitment strategies in Ohio and replicate its success elsewhere.
 5. Modernize the hiring process to attract new talent.
 6. Introduce a structured internship program that offers mentorship, real-world projects, and a clear path to full-time roles for ages 18 to 24.
-### Limitations
-- Some records had negative ages and these were excluded during querying(967 records).
-Ages used were 18 years and above.
-- Some termination dates were far into the future and were not included in the analysis.
-The only term dates used were those less than or equal to the current date